vadhri/rust-notebook/README.md

  - TcpStream ( converting tcpstreams { sockets } as Streams ) & socket based client server exchange of a file
  - TcpUtils ( codecs ) based simple chat / echo server
  - Converting u8 vectors into streams.
- - [Someday] Websockets and tokio codecs

 ## Concurrency & parallelism
 - Threading support and simple usage of cross beam channels
 - Ray-on usage with image decoding & resize along with actix-web.

 ## Database
-- A sample program that demonstracts CRUD with Postgresql using diesel.rs ORM adapter, migration of schema using diesel-cli.
+- A sample program that demonstrates CRUD with Postgresql using diesel.rs ORM adapter, migration of schema using diesel-cli.
 Sakila sample db is used as sample.
 I move some int2's around as int4s in the db schematic.
 - [Someday] Noria, Neo4J and influxDB usage.

 ## General
 Rust langauge samples for various concepts.

 ## Microservices
 - actix-web-mongodb is expected to demonstrate the usage of ..
 	- Mongo driver of rust (CRUD operations of a record.
 R2d2 polling is avoided since the connection polling is part of the mongodb rust driver.)
     - Actix web framework - CRUD APIs with db ( along with postman json )
     - Static serving of files.
     - Create user with actos for db create user request.
     - Client CRUD API testing app based on react-admin
+- warp-web-sockets-redis is expected to demonstrate the usage of ..
+  - websockets based on tokio-tungstenite ( comes with warp )
+  - Cors filtering
+  - Redis interfaces with multiplexed connections.
-- [Someday] Rocket, gRPC and warp
+- [Someday] gRPC

 ## QA
 - Quickcheck - sample usage for automated unit testing based on function template.